-V.2.
+V.4.
 Development of Subproject Safeguard Documents

-The subproject under VEEIs shall comply national regulations on environmental assessment and protection and the World Bank's safeguard policies.
+The subproject under VSUEE shall comply with national regulations on environmental assessment and protection and the World Bank's safeguard policies.

-The IEs, when proposing subproject, will have to prepare requiring environmental document (an EIA/EPP) under prevailing Vietnamese Environment Protection regulations and the WB's safeguard policies,.
+The IEs, when proposing subproject, will have to prepare requiring environmental document (an EIA/EPP) under prevailing Vietnamese Environment Protection regulations and the WB's safeguard policies.
 IEs will prepare an EIA/EPP for each subproject at preparation phase, i.e. in parallel with the preparation of Economic-Technical Report (ETR) or Feasibility Study (FS) and conduct public consultations and information disclosure as guided in section 5.3.
-The content and format of EIA and EPP will follow the guide in Circular No. 27/2015/TT-BTNMT dated 29 May 2015.
+The content and format of EIA and EPP will follow the guide in Circular No. 25/2019/TT-BTNMT dated December 31 2019 and Clause 4 and 5, Article 1 of the decree No.40/2019/ND-CP.
 The content and format of RP and EMDP will follow the requirement set out in the Resettlement Policy Framework (RPF) and Ethnic Minority Development Framework (EMDF), except for the subproject's land area is a part of land area of the existing facility that has occupied by the IEs.
 The scope and level of detail of the RAP vary with the magnitude and complexity of resettlement.

-In addition, in accordance to the World Bank's safeguard policies, based on the impact screening, (i) for a category C subproject, the IE does not have to prepare any environmental safeguard document; (ii) for a category B subproject, the IEs should prepare one Environmental Management Plan (EMP); and (iii) for a category A subproject, the IEs shall hire consulting firm to prepare an full EIA meeting the WB's requirements.
+In addition, in accordance to the World Bank's safeguard policies, based on the impact screening, (i) for a category C subproject, the IE does not have to prepare any environmental safeguard document; (ii) for a category B subproject, the IEs should prepare one Environmental Management Plan (EMP); and (iii) for a category A subproject, the IEs shall hire consulting firm to prepare a full EIA meeting the WB's requirements.
 Specifically, for category A subproject, before preparing EIA report, the IEs shall prepare TOR for the EIA report and send to World Bank for prior reviewing and clearance.

-For a category B sub-project of which an EIA or EPP has already been approved by GoV authorities, the PFI's environment staff/consultant may consider to make a due diligence to assess the adequacy of these reports.
+For a category B sub-project of which an EIA or EPP has already been approved by GoV authorities, the PFI's environment staff/consultant may consider making a due diligence to assess the adequacy of these reports.
 If any insufficiency is identified, the subproject owner will have to prepare one EMP with supplementary measures, submit to PFIs for eligible screening and impact evaluation prior transferred to review and approval by World Bank.

-The ESMP consists of a set of mitigation, monitoring and institutional measures to be taken during construction and operation in order to minimize, reduce and/or eliminate any potential adverse environmental impacts to acceptable levels.
+The EMP consists of a set of mitigation, monitoring and institutional measures to be taken during construction and operation to minimize, reduce and/or eliminate any potential adverse environmental impacts to acceptable levels.
 It includes the entire subproject scope and impacts.
 The guidance for EMP preparation is provided in Annex 3.